vuestorefront/vue-storefront/doc/Upgrade notes.md

 ## 1.2 -> 1.3

 1. We've removed event emit from client-entry.js with online status information.
 Instead of this we are using now [vue-offline](https://github.com/filrak/vue-offline) mixin. [#1494](https://github.com/DivanteLtd/vue-storefront/issues/1494)
+2. We've removed isOnline variable from Microcart.js, instead of this we are using now variables from [vue-offline](https://github.com/filrak/vue-offline) mixin. [#1494](https://github.com/DivanteLtd/vue-storefront/issues/1494)

 ## 1.1 -> 1.2 ([release notes](https://github.com/DivanteLtd/vue-storefront/releases/tag/v1.2.0))